digitallinguistics/app/.github/CONTRIBUTING.md

 The Lotus app is designed to be an offline web app.
 As such, all assets required to run the app must be available offline.
 This functionality is achieved via the `src/offline-worker.js` file.
 This file caches all the required assets for the app.
 It uses the file `dist/cache.json` to determine which files need to be cached. `cache.json` is generated during the build process (by `buildCache.js`) by creating a list of all files present in the `dist/` folder (except for `offline-worker.js` itself).

 ## Resources

+This section contains various resources that may be useful during development.

 ### Images